Tenny68/SolImprint/README.md

 # SolImprint
 Clarity does not always come from speaking; sometimes it comes from written thoughts.
-Hi, I am Tenny, the creator of SolJournal, a space for emotional clarity, self-awareness, and intimate reflection through these uniquely designed digital journals.
+SolImprint is an independent digital publishing agency.
+I create original journals created under the SolJournal series that promote emotional clarity and self-awareness.
 Created with intention.
 The Sol Essence. 💜